esl/MongooseIM/doc/listeners/listen-c2s.md

 ## Configuration options

-The following options are supported for each C2S listener:
+For each C2S listener, all the [general](../configuration/listen.md#general-listener-options) and [XMPP](../configuration/listen.md#xmpp-listener-options) options are accepted.
+Additionally, the following options are supported:

 ### `listen.c2s.access`
 * **Syntax:** string, rule name or `"all"`